aslaki/streamerbot-yt-player/README.md

 Google.Apis.dll
 Google.Apis.Core.dll
 ```
 First two can usually be found in the folder what `Add reference from file` opens.
 Google API libraries can be found in streamer.bot installation directory.
+You can also try `Find refs` button.

 Create following Argument type Sub-Actions:
-`scene` this is name of your OBS scene
+- `scene` this is name of your OBS scene
-`source` this is name of your OBS browser source.
+- `source` this is name of your OBS browser source.
 Create it yourself in OBS.
 Script will not create it automatically.
 Example:

 ![image](https://github.com/aslaki/streamerbot-yt-player/assets/15368361/f8724b41-82d2-4e12-8889-fbaa5c40d7d3)